hmrc/pillar2-service-guide/source/documentation/index.md

 “Bridging software” products are used by customers to digitally link record-keeping software with the software solution they use to submit Pillar 2 tax information.
 Bridging software ensures customers meet their obligations while using software products which meet the minimum functionality standards set out in “Compatible software”.

-For more information about digitally linking to software, refer to ???
-(GOV.UK).
+For more information about digitally linking to software, refer to GOV.UK).

 ### Free-to-use Software